 - 1. Unless otherwise noted, all specifications in this table apply to all Pentium[®] III processor frequencies. - 2.
 These specifications are tested during manufacturing. - 3.
 All AC timings for the AGTL+ signals are referenced to the BCLK rising edge at 1.25 V at the processor core pin.
 All AGTL+ signal timings (compatibility signals, etc.) are referenced at 1.00 V at the processor core pins. - 4.
 Valid delay timings for these signals are specified into 25 Ω to 1.5 V and with VREF at 1.0 V. - 5.
 Valid delay timings for these signals are specified into 50Ω to 1.5 V and with VREF at 1.0 V. - 6.
 A minimum of 3 clocks must be guaranteed between two active-to-inactive transitions of TRDY#. - 7.
 RESET# can be asserted (active) asynchronously, but must be deasserted synchronously.
-For 2-way MP systems, RESET# should be synchronous. - 8.
-Specification is for a minimum 0.40 V swing.
+For 2-way MP systems, RESET# should be synchronous.

+8. Specification is for a minimum 0.40 V swing.

-- 9. Specification is for a maximum 1.0 V swing.
-10. This should be measured after VCC{CORE}, VCC{L2}/VCC{3.3}, and BCLK become stable.
-11. This specification applies to the Pentium[®] III processor with a system bus frequency of 100 MHz.
-12. This specification applies to the Pentium[®] III processor with a system bus frequency of 133 MHz.
-13. This specification applies to the Pentium[®] III processor with CPUID=067xh.
-14. This specification applies to the Pentium[®] III processor with CPUID=068xh.
+- Specification is for a maximum 1.0 V swing.
+Specification is for a maximum 1.0 V swing.
+This should be measured after VCC{CORE}, VCC{1.2}/VCC{3.3}, and BCLK become stable.
+This specification applies to the Pentium III processor with a system bus frequency of 100 MHz.
+This specification applies to the Pentium III processor with a system bus frequency of 133 MHz.